 Herbs and spices are always good to have on board for adding extra flavour to meals and they can sometimes be difficult to track down in foreign countries.

 Sprouting beans add extra crunch to salads or sandwiches.
 You can also grow herbs in pots if you have somewhere to keep them where they won’t spill out all the time.

 Preserved things in jars – cheese, olives, sun-dried tomatoes etc. Stow glass with care.

 Sauces – curries, pasta sauces etc are always handy and usually have a reasonably long shelf life.

 Long life cream, milk or powdered milk is great on the cereals, in smoothies and you can make it in to yoghurt as well with a yoghurt maker.

 Learn how to make bread and pizza dough.
-Pre-packaged wraps/tortillas last for ages.
+Pre-packaged wraps/tortillas stow flat and last for ages.
 Packets of crackers for days when baking is too hard.